czhu12/light_bulb/README.md

 Features:
   1. Be able to have more than one label
+  2. Add eta times to the features
 Some bootstrap work:
   1.
 Validations:
-  1. Check to make sure the directories that are specified are correct Front end work:
+  1. Check to make sure the directories that are specified are correct
+  2. Single directory for all the data collected by the model Front end work:
   1. Show improvements in performance given more labels
   2. Load next batch before current batch is complete